-Send a (NEW!) instant message to the BC government, demanding they commit provincial funding to protect ancient rainforests while supporting First Nations communities: https://ancientforestalliance.org/take-action/funding-send-a-message/
+Send a (NEW!) instant message to the BC government, demanding they commit provincial funding to protect ancient rainforests while supporting First Nations communities.

-With the federal government having committed $50 million to a BC Old Growth Nature Fund, and with hundreds of millions of dollars more in federal funding already available for expanding protected areas in BC, including in old-growth forests, the BC government must step up and commit at least $300 million dollars in provincial funding to support Indigenous Protected Areas to permanently protect old-growth forests and sustainable economic alternatives for First Nations communities.
+The federal government has committed $50 million to a BC Old Growth Nature Fund, and with hundreds of millions of dollars more in federal funding already available for expanding protected areas in BC, including old-growth forests, the BC government must step up and commit at least $300 million dollars in provincial funding to support Indigenous Protected Areas to permanently protect old-growth forests and sustainable economic alternatives for First Nations communities.